tobimensch/anc/README.md

 (-1 is an exception to the rule, because 1 is for jumping to the second anchor in the list.)

-If the first parameter is a number it is equivalent to: anc -j NUM
+If the first parameter is a number and there are no other parameters, it is equivalent to: anc -j NUM

-If the first parameter is text and it doesn't conflict with any of the options it is equivalent to: ang -g TEXT...
+If the first parameter is text and it doesn't conflict with any of the options, it is equivalent to: anc -g TEXT...

+If the first parameter is a number and there are multiple parameters, it is equivalent to: anc -g TEXT TEXT...

 Options:
   -s DIR         Set DIR as default anchor. [default: current directory]